Skip to main content

 Intern, volunteer, or participate in other pre-med activities.

-Getting involved in activities related to pre-med or radiology help make you more prepared for college and eventually medical school.
+Getting involved in activities related to pre-med or radiology help prepare you for the rigors of college and eventually medical school.
 Some ideas include shadowing a radiologist at a local hospital or volunteering at a hospital or other medical facility.
 For more ideas, see our blog post about extracurriculars for high schoolers interested in studying medicine.

 College